conda/conda/docs/source/install/quick.rst

 **OS X Miniconda uninstall**

-Because Miniconda is contained in one directory, uninstalling Miniconda is simple -- in your terminal window, remove the entire miniconda install directory: ``rm -rf ~/miniconda``.
+To uninstall Miniconda open a terminal window and remove the entire miniconda install
-You may also edit ``~/.bash_profile`` and remove the miniconda directory from your ``PATH`` environment variable.
+directory: ``rm -rf ~/miniconda``.
+You may also edit ``~/.bash_profile`` and remove the miniconda directory from your ``PATH`` environment variable, and remove the hidden .condarc file and .conda and .continuum directories which may have been created in the home directory with ``rm -rf ~/.condarc ~/.conda ~/.continuum``.

 Linux Miniconda install